In this article:

 1. Minimum Earnings Guarantee

-As a Roadie driver in California, you’ll continue to enjoy the flexibility and control to choose when, where, and how you drive.
-No matter what you choose, your payment can only go higher with the Minimum Earnings Guarantee.
+While using the Roadie app in California, you’ll continue to enjoy the flexibility and control to choose when, where, and how you drive.
+All Gig Earnings in California are subject to a Minimum Earnings Guarantee.

 What stays the same:

-- You’ll continue to receive 100% of the amount customers tip
+- You’ll continue to receive 100% of your Tips.

-- Whenever you complete a Gig, you’ll still be able to choose between the standard weekly payout and Instant Pay.
-Whichever you choose, you’ll see the details of all your earnings, tips, and adjustments in the Gig History in your Roadie app.
+- Whenever you complete a Gig, you’ll still be able to choose between the standard weekly payout and Instant Pay (if eligible).
+Whichever you choose, you’ll see the details of all your Total Gig Earnings, Pre-Paid Tips, Pre-Paid Reimbursements, and adjustments (if applicable) in the Gig History in your Roadie app.

 - You’ll get a 1099-MISC form in any calendar year when you earn at least $600, just as you do today.